RyanParsley/CSSArchitecture/slides.md

 considering we're not writing jquery though.
 Why put something in the DOM and force the browser to parse it just to render it invisible?

-If you can keep this abstract, you should and create a utility class or placeholder at the root of the project.
+If you can keep this abstract, you should and creating a utility class or placeholder at the root of the project makes sense.
 When you're working with a state modifier that only makes sense applied to a given module, define it scoped as such.
-Do so either through naming convention `is-tab-active` or through a component's view encapsulation.
+Do so either through naming convention `is-tab-active` or through a component's view encapsulation `is-active`.

 ---